 The U.S. IND for MN-305 was transferred to us from Mitsubishi Pharma Corporation, enabling us to initiate a Phase II/III randomized, double-blind, placebo-controlled clinical trial in 416 patients with Generalized Anxiety Disorder in the second quarter of 2006.
 The results revealed trends for improvement in all efficacy outcome measures.
 Statistically significant improvements in the total HAM-A score and in anxious mood, which is item 1 of the HAM-A score and a secondary endpoint in the trial, were observed through eight weeks of treatment.
-However, statistical significance on change from baseline of the total HAM-A score after ten weeks of treatment, the primary outcome measure of the trial was not achieved.
+However, statistical significance on change from baseline of the total HAM-A score after ten weeks of treatment, the primary outcome measure of the trial, was not achieved.

 MN-305 was well tolerated at all doses in the trial and we believe the findings were sufficiently positive and encouraging to warrant further clinical evaluation of this novel drug.

 Development Plans.
 We continue to analyze the results from our Phase II/III trial of MN-305 in Generalized Anxiety Disorder, including performing indepth analyses of subgroups that showed statistically significant improvement in certain aspects of the HAM-A score (e.g. insomnia).
-Based on these results, we intend to finalize our development strategy for MN-305 by the end of 2006.
-We also intend to explore the potential of MN-305 as a treatment for insomnia in a Phase II proof-of-concept study that will be initiated in the first quarter of 2007.
+Based on these results, we intend to finalize our development strategy for MN-305 in early 2007.
+We intend to explore the potential of MN-305 as a treatment for insomnia in a Phase II proof-of-concept study.
+This study was initiated in the first quarter of 2007 and will assess the effects of three dosages of MN-305 (1 mg, 3 mg and 6 mg) and placebo, all administered orally approximately 60 minutes before bedtime in 75 subjects at approximately 10 study centers in the U.S.